The 9 countries with nuclear weapons as US set to resume testing after 30 years

 4. France

-Most of those weapons are based on submarines, with the remainder on air-launched cruiser missiles.
+Most of those weapons are based on submarines, with the remainder on air-launched cruise missiles.
 The country first tested a nuclear strike capability in 1960.

 It has, however, historically stressed the importance of an independent nuclear capability.

-Speaking on France’s defence policy in 2006, then-president Jacques Chirac said that while France’s policy was that “under no circumstances can nuclear means be used for military purposes during a conflict”, France remained “willing and able” to deploy nuclear weapons.
+Speaking on France’s defence policy in 2006, the then president Jacques Chirac said that while France’s policy was that “under no circumstances can nuclear means be used for military purposes during a conflict”, France remained “willing and able” to deploy nuclear weapons.

 “We always reserve, of course, the right to use a final warning to demonstrate our determination to protect our vital interests,” he said.